 Within the British Isles populations of Ascophyllum nodosum can suffer from bleaching and consequent mortality during exceptionally hot weather (Schonbeck & Norton, 1978, Hawkins & Hartnoll, 1985, Norton, 1985).
-However, these mortality events do not occur every year and tend to occur when the effects of unusually hot conditions combine with periods of rapid change, which do not allow for macroalgaes to acclimate (Raffieli & Hawkins, 1996).
+However, these mortality events do not occur every year and tend to occur when the effects of unusually hot conditions combine with large tides and result in rapid changes that do not allow for macroalgae to acclimate (Raffaelli & Hawkins, 1996).

 Stengel & Dring (1997) reported that growth rates in Ascophyllum nodosum decreased with height on the shore, correlating with an increase in environmental severity.
 Ascophyllum nodosum productivity is affected by desiccation when water loss exceeds 50% (Brinkhuis et al., 1976).
 Higher temperatures can increase the rate of desiccation and consequently lead to a loss of productivity, and eventually mortality (Keser et al., 1981).
 When Stengel & Dring (1997) transplanted Ascophyllum nodosum from the lower shore to the upper shore, 80% of the transplants died within 3 months.
 In contrast, 100% of the individuals from the upper shore transplanted to the lower shore survived, as did all of the controls.
-The plants which survived transplantation to the upper shore acclimated to the conditions on the upper shore, yet their survival was determined by thallus morphology a predetermined genetic attribute which may be fixed (Stengel & Dring, 1997).
-Choi & Norton (2005) also carried out transplantation experiments and found that the growth rates of Ascophyllum nodousm decreased dramatically from the lower shore to the upper shore.
+The plants that survived transplantation to the upper shore acclimated to the conditions on the upper shore, yet their survival was determined by thallus morphology a predetermined genetic attribute which may be fixed (Stengel & Dring, 1997).
+Choi & Norton (2005) also carried out transplantation experiments and found that the growth rates of Ascophyllum nodosum decreased dramatically from the lower shore to the upper shore.

-The southern and northern range limits of a number of intertidal macroalgae fall within Portugal.
-Lima et al. (2007) mapped the re-adjustment of 129 macroalgal ranges in relation to the change in air and sea temperatures observed within the north-eastern Atlantic over the past 50 years.
-Significant differences in distributions of algae were found, yet there were disparity in the level of change found in the ranges of those of warm and cold adapted species.
+The southern and northern range limits of several intertidal macroalgae fall within Portugal.
+Lima et al. (2007) mapped the readjustment of 129 macroalgal ranges in relation to the change in air and sea temperatures observed within the north-eastern Atlantic over the past 50 years.
+Significant differences in distributions of algae were found, yet there was a disparity in the level of change found in the ranges of those of warm and cold adapted species.
 The species that were at the northern limit of their range in Portugal showed a greater change in distribution than the cold adapted species.
 Roughly half of the cold adapted species, including Ascophyllum nodosum, showed no significant change in their distribution.
-Lima et al., (2007) suggested that the cold adapted species had greater tolerance to adverse conditions for longer periods of time than the warm adapted species.
+Lima et al. (2007) suggested that the cold adapted species had greater tolerance to adverse conditions for longer periods than the warm adapted species.

-Information regarding the effect of changes in the level of exposure on Ascophyllum nodosum germlings is not available.
-Germlings will be protected from desiccation stresses to a certain extent because of the protection provided to them by the fucoid canopy.
+Information regarding the effect of changes in the level of exposure on Ascophyllum nodosum germlings was not available.
+Germlings would be protected from desiccation stresses due to air exposure because of the protection provided to them by the fucoid canopy.
 Increases in temperature will be one of the effects changes in exposure will have on germlings.
 For further information refer to temperature pressure.
 Dense aggregations of algae can reduce the effect of more severe physical conditions such as those experienced with greater levels of exposure.
-Clumping enables organisms to retain moisture and reduce heat stress (Scrosati & DeWreede, 1998, Stafford & Davies, 2005 nodosum can take as many as twelve years to recover, with return of ecosystem functioning taking considerably longer.
-Resistance of this biotope to pressure at the stated benchmark has been assessed as 'Low' and resilience is assessed as 'Low'.
-Overall the biotope has a 'High' sensitivity to changes in emergence regime at the pressure benchmark.
+Clumping enables organisms to retain moisture and reduce heat stress (Scrosati & DeWreede, 1998, Stafford & Davies, 2005).